-Didactic Attendance
+2.Didactic Attendance

+a.
 Nursing is a fast-paced, interactive, professional program.
 Missed instructional time is detrimental to learning.
 In the nursing program, class attendance is a requirement.
 The nursing program supports civility in nursing education and practice (Altmiller, G., 2012).
 Therefore, as professional behavior, students are expected to attend every class for which they are scheduled and arrive on time.
-Faculty will keep an accurate record of class attendance.
-The student is responsible for contacting the faculty to discuss the circumstances of their absence and plan their efforts to complete missed assignments.
+Faculty will keep an accurate record of class attendance and tardiness.
+The student is responsible for contacting the faculty to discuss the circumstances of their absence and tardiness and plan their efforts to complete missed assignments.
 The student must maintain contact with the faculty if extenuating circumstances such as an accident, illness (student or family), or death in the family.
-Students are responsible for contacting the absences occur and maintaining contact as necessary during an absence.
+Students are responsible for contacting their faculty when unavoidable absences and tardiness occur and maintaining contact as necessary during an absence.
 Because most courses are eight weeks, students absent for two weeks or more will be for the Selection and Progression Committee to determine how the student can progress.

-For each unexcused absence totaling four hours for quad or eight hours for a 16-week class in a semester, the student will have ten percent of their total course grade earned deducted.
+- b.
+For each unexcused absence totaling 13% (or 2 missed classes including leaving early) (includes coming late or leaving leaving), the student will have ten percent of their total course grade earned deducted.
+Due to the scheduling of the 4th semester courses, an absence of more than 2 course sessions will result in a 10% deduction of the final course grade earned. - c.
+Tardiness, defined as being five or more minutes late to the designated start time for class, on two or more occasions will result in a 10% reduction of the final earned course grade. - d.
 Students are responsible for withdrawing from any class.
 Details regarding the process to withdraw from a course can be found on the Student Administrative Services webpage.
 The student must complete the Add/Drop Form also found at Student Administrative Services.

-Clinical, Lab, and Simulation Attendance
+3. Clinical, Lab, and Simulation Attendance

+- a.
 As a clinical program, clinical/lab/simulation (CLS) hours are required.
 Absenteeism, including tardiness and early leaves resulting in missing 13% or more of clinical hours (approximately one clinical day or more) per semester, can result in clinical failure of the course.
-If the student has unexcused CLS absences totally of 13% or more of clinical hours, then the student will have ten percent of their total course grade earned deducted.
+If the student has unexcused CLS absences totally of 13% or more of clinical hours, then the student will have ten percent of their total course grade earned deducted. - b.
 CLS tardiness is unprofessional behavior.
 In the clinical area, this has a direct impact on patient care and safety.
 Tardiness is defined as arriving later than five (5) minutes after the designated start time for any CLS experience.
-A student arriving for clinical fifteen (15) minutes after the designated start time (per individual course syllabus) for any clinical experience will be sent home and considered a clinical absence.

-In the event a student is dismissed from a clinical experience for reasons such as unprofessional behavior, safety, unprepared to provide patient care, the occurrence will be counted as a clinical absence for the day.
+A student arriving for clinical fifteen (15) minutes after the designated start time (per individual course syllabus) for any clinical experience will be sent home and considered a clinical absence. - c.
+In the event a student is dismissed from a clinical experience for reasons such as unprofessional behavior, safety, unprepared to provide patient care, the occurrence will be counted as a clinical absence for the day. - d.
 A student arriving at a lab or simulation session 15 minutes after the designated start time (per individual course instructions) will receive a clinical absence.
-However, the student will be able to remain in a lab to benefit from the experience.
+However, the student will be able to remain in a lab to benefit from the experience. - e.
 Although each course builds upon the previous course, the faculty recognizes that the clinical experiences may differ.
 Therefore, absences within each semester stand alone and do not accumulate during the program.

-Administrative Actions - Didactic, Clinical, Lab, and Simulation Attendance
+4. Administrative Actions - Didactic, Clinical, Lab, and Simulation Attendance